Shinji Ikari: Design

 Neon Genesis Evangelion character designer Yoshiyuki Sadamoto drew Shinji in an ordinary summer school uniform with a white shirt, making him "an average character".
 He wanted a "realistic and ordinary" boy, a character "that'll be hard for others to make".
-Since Shinji lacks the enthusiasm and courage of other robot-anime heroes, Sadamoto gave him a different interpretation of the concept of heroism: "Rather than a reflection of a hero, sort of a refraction of a hero".
+Since Shinji lacks the enthusiasm and courage of other robot-anime heroes, Sadamoto gives him a different interpretation of heroism: "Rather than a reflection of a hero, sort of a refraction of a hero".
 At first, he tried to create a character "that would tap into the consciousness of today's anime fans".

-In one of Sadamoto's original proposals he had long hair, which would have covered his face or fluttered in the wind during the dramatic scenes.
-Sadamoto changed his mind, finding his original design "too wild".
+In one of Sadamoto's original proposals, Shinji had long hair, which would have covered his face or fluttered in the wind during the dramatic scenes.
+However, Sadamoto changed his mind, finding his original design "too wild".
 He tried for a look where one could see the forehead through the bangs, "the look of a boyish young girl", giving him girl's eyes.
-He thus modelled the character on Nadia Arwol from The Secret of Blue Water; his face was designed almost identical to the face of Nadia, with just a change in hairstyle.
+He modeled this version of Shinji on the titular Nadia from Nadia: The Secret of Blue Water, and his face was designed to be almost identical to Nadia's but with a different hairstyle.
 Furthermore, writer Andrew C. McKevitt described Shinji's design, with his brown hair and blue eyes, as an example of mukokuseki (無国籍), a deliberate lack of ethnic features included in the character design of Japanese fictional characters which "allowed Japanese creations to be simultaneously Western and transnational".